arl/nestor/README.md

   - [License](#license)

 ## Features

 All these features are planned, but not all of them are implemented yet.

  - [x] Cycle accurate CPU
- - [X] PPU (Picture Processing Unit)
+ - [x] Joystick/Joypad support
+ - [x] CRT Shader effects
+ - [x] Frame run-ahead
  - [x] NTSC (USA / Japan)
  - [ ] PAL (Europe)
- - [x] Joystick/Joypad support
- - [x] APU (Audio Processing Unit)
- - [x] CRT Shader effects
  - [ ] Save state
- - [x] Frame run-ahead

 ### Implemented mappers

 A NES games cartridge is made up of various circuits and hardware, which varies from game to game.
 The configuraion and capabilities of such cartridges is commonly called their mapper.
 Mappers are designed to extend the system and bypass its limitations, such as by adding RAM to the cartridge or even extra sound channels.

 | Name  | iNES mapper | Implemented |
 |-------|------------:|:-----------:|